At-Home Medication Abortion Care Is…

 How much do abortion pills cost?

 Abortion pills can cost anywhere from $40 to $600.
-Many services accept private insurance and some states permit the use of Medicaid.
+Many services accept private insurance, and some states permit the use of Medicaid.
 Many services also offer discounts to those who can't pay.
-Check with your local provider or preferred online service for more precise explanation of costs.
+Check with your local provider or preferred online service for a more precise explanation of costs.

 How safe are abortion pills?